mandeepsingh2007/Product-Recommendation-System/README.md

 - **Recall:** `1.00`
 - **F1-Score:** `1.00`

-🏆 **Perfect Performance!** The model accurately recommends the most relevant Ayurvedic products based on extracted health data.
+🏆 **Perfect Performance!** The model accurately recommends the most relevant Ayurvedic products based on extracted health data becuase dataset is small in future i will add more products in my dataset.

 ---

-📝 Configuration
+## 📝 Configuration

-Place the health report PDF in the specified directory.
+- **Place the health report PDF in the specified directory.**

-Update the pdf_path variable in the script with your PDF file path.
+- **Update the pdf_path variable in the script with your PDF file path.**
+---

+## 🤖 Future Improvements

+- **Build a hybrid recommendation system combining content-based and collaborative filtering.**

+- **Add a feedback loop for user-based fine-tuning.**